vinodnerella/corda/docs/source/key-concepts-data-model.rst

   Instead each state points to a notary, which is a service that guarantees it will sign a transaction only if all the input states are un-consumed.

-In our model although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
-In cases where a set of transactions stays within a small subgroup of users it should be possible to keep the relevant data purely within that group.

 Corda provides three main tools to achieve global distributed consensus:

 * Smart contract logic to ensure state transitions are valid according to the pre-agreed rules.